 The 26,000 square-foot, state-of-the-art facility will open its doors July 10, welcoming children ages 6 weeks to 12 years.
 The facility’s Pre-Kindergarten Program will begin on August 14.
 Pre-registration applications and information are available online by clicking here.

-Following National Association for the Education of the Young Child (NAEYC) accreditation standards, the D. Scott Hudgens, Jr. Early Education Center will meet two valuable needs, providing:
+Following the best practices in Early Childhood Education, the D. Scott Hudgens, Jr. Early Education Center will meet two valuable needs, providing:

 - An enriching environment for educating and training exemplary teachers of young children, and